Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project3_math_operators**

-    This project explained the basic ideas of math operators.
+     This project introduced the basic concepts of math operators in JavaScript, explaining their syntax and usage for performing mathematical calculations in code.
+Understanding these concepts and their semantics is essential for manipulating numbers and executing mathematical operations effectively in JavaScript programming.

     The following key topics were discussed:
         - Addition, Subtraction, Multiplication and Division operators